 We tasted through the entire sweet wine portfolio and came away impressed.
-These wines are old school in style, meaning they can be dominated by oxidative flavors such as nuts, coffee, and toffee.
+Again, these wines are old school in style, think nutty, coffee, and toffee flavors.
 Tokaj & Co. has recently released a few archive vintages for the public and these wines are profound.
-We tasted two available vintages from 1990 and one from 1993 and they left us at loss for words.
+We tasted two available vintages from 1990 and one from 1993, they left us at loss for words.

 Matuš Vdovjak (Vdovjak Winery) and Marián Takáč (Vinarstvo u Koña) are two men producing minimal intervention wines in the villages of Vel’ka Trña and Čerhov respectively.
 We spent one long afternoon and evening with them and had a blast (although our heads hurt the next morning).
-Just look at these two.
+Just look at these two (turn sound on).

-These two jokesters traveled to Georgia with several winemakers and writers (several of whom are our mutual friends).
+These two jokesters traveled to Georgia with several winemakers and writers (several of whom are our mutual friends) a few years ago.
 They were enchanted by the wines and people of Georgia.
 A few months after returning home, they paid a visit to Tomac Winery in Croatia and were blown away by his wines made in Georgian qvevri (amphora).
 Matuš and Marián made the decision to purchase several Georgian qvevris and began experimenting with them immediately.